andrmos/mod250-auction/README.md

 ### Installation and setup
 Building is done using Maven.
 The project requires that the user installs Glasshfish Server v.
 4.1.1.
+When the project is run, it can be accessed at: 'localhost:8080:mod250_auction'

 ### Authors
 The project is created by Didrik Kvanvik, Andreas Ravndal, Ole Eskild Steensen and André Mossige.